-Spina bifida is a condition in which the bones of the spinal column do not close completely around the developing nerves of the spinal cord.
-As a result, part of the spinal cord may stick out through an opening in the spine, leading to permanent nerve damage.
-Spina bifida results when a structure called the neural tube fails to close completely during the first few weeks of embryonic development.
-The neural tube is a layer of cells that ultimately develops into the brain and spinal cord.
-Because spina bifida is caused by abnormalities of the neural tube, it is classified as a neural tube defect (NTD).
+Spina bifida is a condition in which the neural tube, a layer of cells that ultimately develops into the brain and spinal cord, fails to close completely during the first few weeks of embryonic development.
+As a result, when the spine forms, the bones of the spinal column do not close completely around the developing nerves of the spinal cord.
+Part of the spinal cord may stick out through an opening in the spine, leading to permanent nerve damage.
+Because spina bifida is caused by abnormalities of the neural tube, it is classified as a neural tube defect.

-Children born with spina bifida often have a fluid-filled sac on their back covered by skin.
-If the sac contains part of the spinal cord and its protective covering, the abnormality is known as a myelomeningocele.
-If it does not, the abnormality is known as a meningocele.
-The signs and symptoms of these abnormalities range from mild to severe, depending on where the opening in the spinal column is located and how much of the spinal cord is affected.
+Children born with spina bifida often have a fluid-filled sac on their back that is covered by skin, called a meningocele.
+If the sac contains part of the spinal cord and its protective covering, it is known as a myelomeningocele.
+The signs and symptoms of these abnormalities range from mild to severe, depending on where the opening in the spinal column is located and how much of the spinal cord is contained in the sac.
 Related problems can include a loss of feeling below the level of the opening, weakness or paralysis of the feet or legs, and problems with bladder and bowel control.
 Some affected individuals have additional complications, including a buildup of excess fluid around the brain (hydrocephalus) and learning problems.
 With surgery and other forms of treatment, many people with spina bifida live into adulthood.

-There is also a milder form of the condition called spina bifida occulta, in which the spinal column is abnormal but the nerves of the spinal cord do not stick out through an opening in the spine.
-Spina bifida occulta usually causes no health problems, although rarely it can cause back pain or changes in bladder function.
+In a milder form of the condition, called spina bifida occulta, the bones of the spinal column are abnormally formed, but the nerves of the spinal cord usually develop normally.
+Unlike in the more severe form of spina bifida, the spinal cord does not stick out through an opening in the spine.
+Spina bifida occulta most often causes no health problems, although rarely it can cause back pain or changes in bladder function.

 Spina bifida is one of the most common types of neural tube defect, affecting an estimated 1 in 2,500 newborns worldwide.
-The prevalence of spina bifida varies among different geographic regions and ethnic groups.
+For unknown reasons, the prevalence of spina bifida varies among different geographic regions and ethnic groups.
 In the United States, this condition occurs more frequently in Hispanics and non-Hispanic whites than in African Americans.

 Spina bifida is a complex condition that is likely caused by the interaction of multiple genetic and environmental factors.
 Some of these factors have been identified, but many remain unknown.